Systems Epigenetics Group

 Dr. Edda Schulz

 The Schulz lab studies epigenetic regulation with a systems biology approach.
 We seek to understand how threshold responses can establish transcriptional switches and epigenetic memory to allow quantitative information processing in mammalian cells.
 We use X-chromosome inactivation as a model to study epigenetic regulation, which is an essential developmental process.
-We operate on the interphase of biology, bioinformatics, physics and mathematics in a highly collaborative way to solve fundamental problems in gene regulation, by combining microscopy, single-cell genomics and genome engineering with mathematical modeling and computational biology.
+We complement our work on this biological question with synthetic biology approaches to uncover general rules that underlie quantitative gene control in mammalian cells.
+To solve fundamental problems in gene regulation we combining microscopy, genomics and genome engineering with mathematical modeling and computational biology.

 For further information on the lab and the Institute visit the website of the Schulz lab.